-4. Where to File Reports.
-Pilots and/or flight crew members involved in NMAC occurrences are urged to report each incident immediately:
+Pilots and/or flight crew members involved in NMAC occurrences are urged to report each incident immediately by one of the following means:

-- a) By radio or telephone to the nearest FAA ATC facility or FSS or, - b) In writing to the nearest Flight Standards District Office (FSDO).
+- 1. By radio or telephone to the neares FAA ATC facility or FSS - 2.
+In writing to the nearest Flight Standards District Office (FSDO).